2016rshah/blog/_posts/2015-08-30-clearing-up-week-05-of-cis194.md

 {% endhighlight %}

 ##Conclusion
 So there you have it, a bit more clarification on Week 05 of CIS194.
 It will definitely take me a while to wrap my head around Haskell's type system, but I am excited because it seems very mature and I can't wait to discover its intricacies.
+To keep track of my efforts on CIS194, check out the [github repo](https://github.com/2016rshah/CIS194) and [week 05 specifically](https://github.com/2016rshah/CIS194/tree/master/05).